stevavoliajvar/stop_cloudflare/README.md

 ![](image/cfublock.jpg)

-Cloudflare similarly prevents those in southeast asia and elsewhere who have poor internet connectivity from accessing the websites behind it (for example, they could be behind 7+ layers of NAT) unless they solve multiple image CAPTCHAs.
+Cloudflare similarly prevents those in southeast asia and elsewhere who have poor internet connectivity from accessing the websites behind it (for example, they could be behind 7+ layers of NAT or sharing same IP) unless they solve multiple image CAPTCHAs.

 ![](image/omsnote.jpg)